Gilbert Murray: The Ritualists

+Ostracism

+Murray's openly expressed pro-Home Rule and anti-imperialist views, combined with his failure to support the cause of retaining compulsory Greek, antagonised his colleagues at Oxford University, who were mostly Conservative and Unionist.
+In 1910, he recalled, only New College, Balliol College and Jesus College continued to send pupils to his lectures; the absence of undergraduates from Christ Church, to which his Chair was attached, was particularly noticeable.

 In public life

 Liberal Party politics

 He was a lifelong supporter of the Liberal Party, lining up on the Irish Home Rule and non-imperialist sides of the splits in the party of the late nineteenth century.
 He supported temperance, and married into a prominent Liberal, aristocratic and temperance family, the Carlisles.
 He made a number of moves that might have taken him into parliamentary politics, initially by tentative thoughts about standing in elections during the 1890s.
 In 1901-2 he was in close contact with the Independent Labour Party.
 But the overall effect of the Second Boer War was to drive him back into the academic career he had put on hold in 1898, resigning his Glasgow chair (effective from April 1899).

 He stood five times unsuccessfully for the University of Oxford constituency between 1919 and 1929.
 He continued support for the Asquith faction of Liberals, after the party was split again by Lloyd George.
 During the 1930s the Liberals as a party were crushed electorally, but Liberal thinkers continued to write; Murray was one of the signatory Next Five Years Group formed around Clifford Allen.